 3. Add aquarium salt by following the manufacturer’s recommended dose.
 It is usually 1/2 round teaspoon for every gallon.
 A popular brand is API Aquarium Salt.

 4. Carefully take out your betta fish from its main tank using a fishnet.
 Using a clean plastic cup, take some original water from the main tank.
-Place the betta fish the cup and let it float on top of the quarantine tank for 10 to 15 minutes to acclimate it.
+Place the betta fish in the cup and let it float on top of the quarantine tank for 10 to 15 minutes to acclimate it.

 5. Release the betta into the quarantine tank.
 You can remove 1 gallon of water daily to keep ammonia levels low and remove fish waste.
 Replace the water removed with 1-gallon water treated with a water conditioner.